 Children Educate Themselves IV: Lessons from Sudbury Valley

-For forty years children have educated themselves at this school.
+For 40 years, children have educated themselves at this school.

 Posted Aug 13, 2008